Simpson-Computer-Technologies-Research/TextSearch/README.md

-# Algorithms-FullTextSearch
+# Full Text Search
-A Lightning Fast Full Text Search Algorithm Developed by Tristan Simpson
+Full Text Searches Using Golang Byte Arrays, Arrays and Maps.
+Which is fastest?